boazsegev/facil.io/docs/_SOURCE/0.7.x/redis.md

 This requires that each facil.io cluster consume less resources - only two connections per cluster instead of two connections per process (as might be common on other implementations).

-In addition, the Redis extension includes a RESP parser authored as a single file library (`resp_parser.h`), which can be used independently from the rest of facil.io.
-This was originally coded in order keep the licensing scheme simple.

-Undocumented yet... coming soon.

 ## Connecting facil.io to Redis

 By using the [Core Library's External Pub/Sub Services API](fio#external-pub-sub-services), it's easy to connect an application to a Redis Server. i.e.: